microsoft/maro/docs/source/examples/citi_bike.rst

         ...
         def choose_action(self, decision_event: DecisionEvent):
             if decision_event.type == DecisionType.Supply:
+                """
-                # find k target stations with the most empty slots, randomly choose one of them and send as many bikes to
-                # it as allowed by the action scope
+                Find k target stations with the most empty slots, randomly choose one of them and send as many bikes to it as allowed by the action scope
+                """
                 top_k_demands = []
                 for demand_candidate, available_docks in decision_event.action_scope.items():
                     if demand_candidate == decision_event.station_idx: